-The financial transactions of the district attorney are reported in individual funds in the fund financial statements.
+The financial transactions of the library are reported in individual funds in the fund financial statements.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain government functions or activities.

-Fund financial statements report detailed information about the district attorney.
+Fund financial statements report detailed information about the library.
 The focus of governmental fund financial statements is on major funds rather than reporting funds by type.
 Each major fund is presented in a separate column.